“Kids have power.. and once kids know how much power they have to make change, they start acting.”Lynne Cherry on Green Connections Radio

-Many families are displaced by the historic devastation from Hurricane Harvey and its aftermath that is leaving Houston and outlying areas underwater.
-Kids are experiencing the impact of the climate firsthand and probably don’t understand exactly what’s happening.
+Kids are experiencing the impact of the climate firsthand through extreme weather events and probably don’t understand exactly what’s happening.

-As we help kids deal with the trauma of their homes as they knew them being flooded away, maybe this is also a moment when we can explore if helping them understand how the climate works will help them make sense of the upheaval and devastation.
+As we help kids deal with the trauma of losing their homes or schools in these events, maybe this is also a moment when we can help them understand how the climate works to help them make sense of the upheaval and devastation.

 Listen to Lynne Cherry, author of over thirty children’s books pertaining to climate change tell Green Connections Radio host Joan Michelson about how: